Identifying the Essential Qualities of Leaders

 - Strategic – They plan and have tactics to manifest the outcomes and impacts they want.
 So they are thinking of what might come in the future.

-- Horizon Scanning – They look at what is coming from a number of directions, commonly using the PESTLE model or some other framework to gather information.
+- Horizon Scanning – They look at what is coming of directions, commonly using the PESTLE model or some other framework to gather information.

 - Mitigating Risk – They anticipate the problems that may come up and develop mitigations to counter those problems.